 The legalization of marijuana across the nation has made a significant effect on the economy.
-29 states have now have legalized medical marijuana and 8 states have legalized the plant for recreational use.
-The locations include California, Nevada, Colorado, Washington, Oregon, Alaska, Maine and Massachusetts which, in total, make up 20 percent of the country.
+29 states have now legalized medical marijuana and 8 states have legalized the plant for recreational use.
+The locations include California, Nevada, Colorado, Washington, Oregon, Alaska, Maine and Massachusetts which, in total, make up nearly 20% of the country’s 50 states.
 It's fair to say this new billion dollar industry is presenting itself as a goldmine for those looking at new business or employment opportunities.
 It's being called the Green Rush and there are many people are wondering how to get a job in the marijuana industry to capitalize on the lucrative and exciting market.

 If you're an entrepreneur, you might consider starting up your own cultivation plant, product line or dispensary.
 Marijuana stocks have now hit the market as well, opening up the door for even more ways to earn money through the popularity of this plant.
-These directions take a lot of capitol however and the industry has been cracked open so wide that there are many entry level and professional marijuana industry jobs that have opened for those interested in working in the field.
-There is such a vast range of opportunity, as well, that options exist for everyone; no matter the profession, field of expertise or interest.
+These directions take a lot of capital, though, and the industry has been cracked open so wide that there are many entry level and professional marijuana jobs that have opened for those interested in working in the field.
+There is such a vast range of opportunity that options exist for everyone, no matter their profession, field of expertise, or interest.

-People can work at cultivation plants, dispensaries, testing facilities, in production, packaging, delivery or specialized product manufacturing.
-You can work with patients, for marijuana businesses, a tech company, a firm or simply work for yourself.
-The options are limitless and, at the end of the day, it depends on your skill set and how much you are willing to explore of this new industry.
+People can work at cultivation plants, dispensary jobs, testing facilities, production, packaging, delivery, or specialized product manufacturing (namely concentrates).
+You can work with patients, for marijuana companies, a tech company, a firm, or simply work for yourself.
+The options are limitless and, at the end of the day, it depends on your skill set and how much you are willing to explore this new and developing industry.
 You will need enough interest in your position to allow for growth and longevity.